The Recommended Vietnam Motorbike Route

 The Mekong Delta

 The Mekong Delta is hot, flat and busy.
 There is no real way to escape this.
 A fully guided tour that has years of route planning can navigate around the Mekong Madness to provide a feeling of remoteness.
 However, for the standard traveler, this is not really a section to “motorbike”.
-Having said that, for general culture and a relaxed holiday that is not based around covering hundreds of KM, it is a lovely option.
+Having said that, for general culture and a relaxed holiday that is not based around covering hundreds of kilometers, it is a lovely option.